estevaowat/.dotfiles/README.md

 # .dotfiles :computer:

-The objective of this repo is to setup my dev machine AFAP.
+This repository has all my configs to set up my dev machine (Mac and Linux)

 ## TODO

-[] Add in script after installing intellij to plugins folder to ~/Library/Application Support/JetBrains/IntelliJIdea2020.3/plugins or wherever OS needs to be.
+[] Add in script after installing IntelliJ to plugins folder to ~/Library/Application Support/JetBrains/IntelliJIdea2020.3/plugins or wherever OS needs to be.
 Link Related: